Register your company in Hong Kong with our Special Anniversary discount!

 A certified true copy must include specific elements:

-• A statement verifying it as a true copy (e.g., "Certified to be a true copy of the original seen by me").
+• A statement verifying it as a true copy (for example, “Certified to be a true copy of the original seen by me”)

 Apostille Service as Certified True Copy Alternative

-An alternate form of legalizing and verifying a document is through an apostille service.
+An alternative (or additional) way of legalising and verifying a document for international use is through the apostille service.

-You can use the apostille service to authenticate documents drafted in Hong Kong when you are required to submit them to an organization abroad.
-In most cases, apostilled documents are required when a resident of Hong Kong seeks to open a foreign corporate bank account.
+You can use the apostille service to authenticate documents issued or notarised in Hong Kong when you are required to submit them to an organisation abroad, especially in a country that is a member of the Hague Apostille Convention.
+Apostilled documents are commonly requested when a Hong Kong resident or company needs to:

 Apostille Service as Certified True Copy Alternative